 or to the two remaining equations.

-An importance of such a choice follows from the fact that a non-zero interaction of Pauli is a consequence of the availability of a kind of the Dirac interaction.
+The importance of our choice lies in the fact that a non-zero Pauli interaction is consequence of the availability of a kind of Dirac interaction.
 This unites all elements of the class (\ref{19}) in a unified whole.